 1. Antiresorptive drugs relieve bone pain caused by the increased metabolic activity of the lesions and heal the lesions.
 Nevertheless, the long-term effect of the drugs on the disease progression is not known.
 Antiresorptive drugs have not been demonstrated to prevent complications of PDB.

-2. Analgesics: Opioids (dosage: see Pain in Patients With Cancer) and NSAIDs (dosage: see Osteoarthritis) relieve bone pain related to the increased metabolic activity but are used mainly in patients with pain related to complications, such as bone deformity and osteoarthritis, that cannot be controlled with antiresorptive therapy.
+2. Analgesics: Opioids (dosage: see Pain Management: Basic Principles) and NSAIDs (dosage: see Osteoarthritis) relieve bone pain related to the increased metabolic activity but are used mainly in patients with pain related to complications, such as bone deformity and osteoarthritis, that cannot be controlled with antiresorptive therapy.

 3. Surgery may be necessary for bone-related and joint-related complications.